kgndirangu/project1/README.md

 CA: $11,617
 TX: $9,075

+Is there a relationship between total discharges and average amount paid?
+There is a weak negative correlation.

 Summary Analysis:
 1. CA is the #1 State with the most Medicare beneficiaries while PA ranked 5th.
 2. Respiratory Infection and Inflammation is the #1 condition during the year 2021.